-We tried the three most commonly used calculators, those being AgRE Calc, Cool Farm Tool and Farm Carbon Calculator.
+Tom tested the three most commonly used calculators, Agrecalc, the Cool Farm Tool and the Farm Carbon Calculator.

 - Soil bulk density and soil organic matter measurements.

-- Waste and water records – recycling of spray cans etc. counts in your favour and make sure you have fresh water use, if available.
+- Waste and water records.
+Recycling of spray cans counts in your favour.
+Make sure you have your fresh water use, if available.

-- Yield data and infrastructure inventory – some ask for machinery and kit while others ask for new buildings and the respective materials.
+- Yield data and infrastructure inventory.
+Some tools ask for machinery and kit while others ask about new buildings and the respective materials.

 - No sequestration and no machinery accounted for.